On this page:

 What is a Buy to Let mortgage?

-A Buy to Let mortgage is a way to borrow money when you are buying property as an investment to rent out.
+A Buy to Let or buy to rent mortgage is a way to borrow money when you are buying property as an investment to rent out.
 You are not able to live in the property yourself.

 What is a Buy to Let mortgage used for?

-A Buy to Let mortgage can be used to buy any type of property, that will be let out.
-You will become the landlord.
-You will have certain responsibilities for maintaining the property and making sure all safety regulations are followed.
-You will find tenants and charge them rent.
+A Buy to Let mortgage can be used to buy any type of property that will be let to tenants, making you the landlord.
+You will have certain responsibilities for maintaining the property and making sure all safety regulations are followed, and you will need to find tenants and charge them rent.
 You could get someone else to do this for you, such as a letting agent, but this would be at an extra cost.

 How do Buy to Let mortgages work?